 - Return to the Security incident you just configured, scroll down and click Show All Related Lists.

-- The Malwarebytes Scan Tasks and Malwarebytes Scan Reports feeds are now shown.
+- The Malwarebytes Scan Tasks and Malwarebytes Scan Reports feeds are now visible in the Security Incident.
 These feeds show historical scan events and detection reports associated with the endpoint.

 Now all of your Malwarebytes Security Incidents show these two feeds for your viewing.